cohesity/cohesity-ansible-role/docs/library/cohesity_restore_vm.md

 ## Synopsis
 [top](#cohesity-restore-virtual-machines)

-This Ansible Module supports Physical and GenericNAS environments and initiates a file and folder restore operation for the selected Cohesity Protection Job on a Cohesity cluster.
+This Ansible Module supports Physical and GenericNas environments and initiates a file and folder restore operation for the selected Cohesity Protection Job on a Cohesity cluster.
 When executed in a playbook, the Cohesity restore operation is validated and the appropriate restore action is applied.

 ### Requirements
 [top](#cohesity-restore-virtual-machines)